Skip to main content

 Module Parameters

-Your module has module parameters passed to it when instanced to provide module specific utility (assigned to the module's ModuleParameters property).
+When your module is instantiated, it receives module parameters for common tasks (assigned to the module's ModuleParameters property).
 These currently are:

 • SettingsManager - Used to define your settings.